andy8radshaw/sei-project-4/README.md

 - Swipeable views on Mobile/Tablet view

 # Key Learnings
-This project has really helped me gain a much stronger understanding of relational databases.
+This project has really helped me gain a much stronger understanding of relational databases and has lead me down the path of learning more Python.
+Initially while learning it, I didn't like using Django to create the back-end as it felt a little too controlled however, after using it in this project I can see how quick and effective it has been so will definitely use it again on a future project.